 Apparently, children entering before the juvenile justice System are already addicted to face the grave dangers in their lives, yet their predicament is frequently overlooked.
 Police misuse is ordinary in certain purviews.
 Children grieve in the framework for quite a long time, either as inhabitants of decrepit detention facilities without access to schooling and education or as the subject of unlimited procedures that draw them away from training or work, bringing about a financial emergency for the child’s family.
 If so, in addition to the fact that we fail the child as a state, yet additionally when they come in conflict with the law.

-Role of Social Workers
+Role of Social Workers and Non-governmental Organisations?

 Social worker’s responsibility in the juvenile justice system is to implement the principle with the right counselling and opportunities to change an individual into a decent resident.
 Nonetheless, unnecessary deferrals in procedures, bringing a backlog of cases, an insufficient infrastructure, deferred justice they deal with them efficiently and promptly.
 Social workers can move in the direction of the reintegration of the juvenile inside society.
 The association with the justice System may cause disgrace and seclusion, and effect the minor’s future training and work possibilities.
 Social workers may work with the family, neighbourhood, and schools, empowering them to acknowledge the child and bolster him in remaking his life.
 Officials can urge schools to readmit juveniles and continue their schooling, forestalling drop-out rates.
 Admission to open schools may likewise be upheld where the juveniles can proceed with the guidelines by means of self-teaching and work at the same time to help himself and his family.
 Social workers should assist juveniles with securing positions and work with managers to enlist them.
 They also work with the family of juveniles and guide them to reshape their child’s future by making him a good member of society.